Tekki/onedrive-perl/README.md

     onedrive-pl -s -K destination[s]
     onedrive-pl --synchronize --contacts-only destination[s]

+To display the number of pending tasks write

+onedrive-pl -c destination[s]

-***Crashes:*** At this moment, the program will crash maybe once an hour, especially if errors and timeouts on the side of Microsoft occur.
+***Crashes:*** At this moment, the program will crash maybe once a day, especially if errors on the side of Microsoft occur.
 As it develops, these crashes will be less frequent. ***But*** even now you should be able to restart it without creating a single inconsistency.

 ### Logout